Customize Consent Preferences

 Pending review

 Before accepting payments, you need to complete a risk review.
-To get started, contact your dedicated Technical Account Manager, or send an email to integration@swan.io.
+To get started, contact your dedicated PIM (Product Integration Manager), or send an email to integration@swan.io.

 Managing risk